aminejafur/corona-shield/README.md

 2 - Go to the /api folder and rename the .env.example file to .env and fill it with the database info.

-3 - Open CMD, type : php dbseed.php ( you should get 2 messages, Starting Seed + seeded).
+3 - Open CMD, type : composer install, wait until the install is done then type : php dbseed.php ( you should get 2 messages, Starting Seed + seeded).

 4 - In the same CMD type : php -S YOUR-IP:portShoosedForAPI -t public.